BlockProgram/official/_posts/2020-01-05-Technology-Oriented.md

 <p>
-  The older I get, the more attracted I am to technology in general and the more eager I am to learn & participate in the advancement of our tools.
+  The older I get, the more attracted I am to technology in general and the more eager I am to learn & to participate in the advancement of our tools.
   It is particularly important to become familiar with high-tech in a world that increasingly uses it.
 </p>